learning2hash/learning2hash.github.io/_publications/li2019visual.markdown

 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/1909.02701'}
   - {name: "Code", url: 'https://github.com/KunpengLi1994/VSRN'}
-tags: ['Cross-Modal', 'Retrieval Models', 'Shallow', 'Datasets', 'Has Code', 'Supervised', 'Applications']
+tags: ['Applications', 'Evaluation Metrics', 'Tools and Libraries', 'Benchmarks and Datasets', 'Has Code']
 ---
 Image-text matching has been a hot research topic bridging the vision and language areas.
 It remains challenging because the current representation of